pixelmatix/SmartMatrix/README.md

 Some panels won't work with the 3.3V levels output by the ESP32, and you'll need 5V level shifting buffers like the shields I designed use.
 Additionally, the shields have some other features that make them preferable to using just an ESP32 (and optionally level shifting buffers).

 - The 5x ADDX lines are output using the RGB data lines and stored using an external latch, freeing up more pins on the ESP32
 - With the addition of the external latch, there are only 8 bits of data to output via I2S, and so each clock cycle's data fits into a uint8_t instead of uint16_t.
-I'm hoping the I2S peripheral will be able to operate in 8-bit mode and the amount of RAM used to store refresh buffers can be cut in half
+With the I2S peripheral in 8-bit mode instead of 16-bit mode, the amount of RAM used to store refresh buffers is cut in half
 - There's an additional circuit that uses the MCPWM peripheral to output short OE pulses - shorter than can be output by the I2S peripheral - enabling displaying at least an extra bit's worth of color depth at high refresh rates or lower brightnesses.
 - Wiring is so much easier